Tropical Amplitudes: Explicit computations

-Let us now investigate the more realistic case of four-graviton scattering in superstring theory.
-The KP decomposition is unchanged; the qualitative difference with the scalar case will be the introduction of a non trivial $\cW$.
-We will work in a representation of the integrands where all double poles have been integrated by parts, this can always been done \cite{Mafra:2011nv,Mafra:2011nw}.
-The tree level four-graviton (denoted $h$) amplitude writes
+Let us turn to graviton scattering in superstring theory.
+The decomposition remains unchanged.
+The qualitative difference with the scalar case is due to the appearance of a non-trivial ${\mathcal W}$.
+We will work in a representation of the integrand where all double poles have been integrated out by parts -- this can always been done. \footnote{see \BKcite for a one-loop proof and the more recent works \cite{Mafra:2010jq,Mafra:2011kj,Mafra:2011nv,Mafra:2011nw} for an extensive study of the tree-level integrand representations, using integration by parts and fraction by part identities} The tree-level four-graviton amplitude is written as